Thomasjuth/Project-Number-2-Javascript/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes and built for mobile phone first.

 -   Interactive elements